Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and open questions on them (with appendix: full list of pictures and Python code): Numerical simulation results

-\subsection{Approximations for initial condition $u_0(x)=e^{-|x|}$}
+\subsubsection{Approximations for initial condition $u_0(x)=e^{-|x|}$}

 Let us consider a non-smooth and non-periodic function $e^{-|x|}$ as an initial condition.
+The exact solution was obtained by numerical calculation of the integral in formula (\ref{exact}).

-Figures 6.1 and 6.2 show plots of the exact solution, approximations to the solution, and rates of convergence of the error to zero.
-As can be seen, the result is similar: the convergence rate of the function $S(t)$ is higher than that of $G(t)$, but the order of convergence is approximately the same, as can be seen from the fact that the lines are almost parallel.
+Figures 6.1 and 6.2 show plots of the exact solution, the approximation to the solution, and the rate of convergence of the error to zero.
+The blue color corresponds to the Chernoff function $S(t)$, and the green color corresponds to the Chernoff function $G(t)$.
+As can be seen, the convergence rate for the function $S(t)$ is higher than for $G(t)$.